Greg Segal: Career

+In July 2023, Congress unanimously passed legislation to support the break up of the Organ Procurement and Transplantation Network monopoly and Segal was invited to a small bill signing ceremony in the Oval Office.
+Segal also provided expert and whistleblower testimony at a bipartisan House Energy and Commerce Committee hearing in September 2024.

+Recognition

 For his work at Organize, Segal was named to the Inc Magazine 35 Under 35 List and Oprah's 100 SuperSoul Influencers, and was awarded a Tribeca Disruptive Innovation Award and a 2016 Classy Award.

 He was a keynote presenter at the 2015 Stanford MedX Conference, where Organize was honored with the Inaugural Stanford MedX Health Care Design Award.
 Organize won the $1 Million 1st Prize in the 2014 Verizon Powerful Answers Award as the top healthcare start-up of the year and was awarded the Innovator in Residence position at the Office of the Secretary of the US Department of Health and Human Services.
 Inc Magazine called Segal one of the top 20 Disruptive Innovators of 2016.

-Segal has been covered by The New York Times, which called Organize one of 2016's "Biggest Ideas in Social Change", as well as the Washington Post, Slate and FastCompany, and his work at Organize was highlighted on HBO's Last Week Tonight with John Oliver.
-Segal graduated from Duke University and was a member of President Barack Obama’s National Finance Committee.
-He is also a member of the Board of Directors at Bayes Impact and the Board of Advocates at Human Rights First.
+Segal has been covered by The Wall Street Journal, Bloomberg, The New York Times, which called Organize one of 2016's "Biggest Ideas in Social Change", as well as the Washington Post, Slate and FastCompany, and his work at Organize was highlighted on HBO's Last Week Tonight with John Oliver.
+Segal graduated from Duke University.